elizarpif/translator/README.md

 ## translator
-telegram bot for translations (tr-ru)
+telegram bot for translations (currently added English, Serbian, Russian)

 you can find it in telegram by searching @trylizabot